Skip links

 https://stripe.com/cookies-policy/legal

-In addition, it is possible that Stripe transfers personal data to external recipients for the fulfillment of contractual and legal obligations – depending on the service provided.
+It is also possible that Stripe may transfer personal data to external recipients to fulfill contractual and legal obligations, depending on the services provided.

 17.2.
 Purpose of data processing